BreezDev/trackyoursheets/admin.md

 1. Use **New office** to register each physical or virtual office your agency operates.
 2. Create a **New workspace** for every line of business or producer pod and optionally assign an agent user.
 3. Agents see only the workspaces they manage; owners/admins can reassign agents at any time using the workspace list dropdown.
+Members can now belong to multiple offices and workspaces simultaneously, and users can switch contexts from the new workspace selector in-app.

 ## Team management

 1. Click **Invite** to open the teammate modal.
 2. Provide an email and assign a role.
 When inviting agents or producers, pick the workspace they should manage or operate in.
-New users receive a temporary password (`ChangeMe123!`) and should update it on first login.
+The system now generates a unique temporary password, emails it to the invitee, and flags the account to require a reset on first login.
 3. Remove a user via the list’s **Remove** button (you can’t delete your own account).
 Removing an agent releases their workspace so another agent can be assigned.

 ## Carrier catalogue